 At a quarter to seven on the dot, Jude was shooed away, still grumbling, and Becky took her seat in the kitchen, with a display of helpful textbooks, to await her tutor’s arrival.

 After drinking over a pint of coffee in the nearest Costa, James was swept up on a hurricane of caffeine to be dumped down in Becky’s kitchen.
-He felt that his mind and the surface of his skin were simmering like boiling water.
+He felt that his mind and the surface of his skin were simmering like near-to-boiling water.
 “I’ll take tea,” he said weakly to Becky.

 He was a small man and Becky looked at him over the teapot with calm.
 “I have these sample exam questions on the French Revolution.”

 “Ah the French Revolution?
 So do you know anything about that?”

 Becky put down the questions patiently.
 She had invited James here to judge her on her knowledge of the French Revolution and find her perfect.
 “I have learned all of the required information from the three key themes and knowledge areas: Equality and Diversity; the role that women played; and the development of the economy.”

 “Listen, let’s forget about the three themes,” In Becky’s world, such a suggestion was more revolutionary than Robespierre.
 “Tell me about the Enlightenment.”